pbishnupuri/wuxc/WUXC_LOGARUN.md

 (Zac) - Agree with everything here, I think LogARun had some stuff that seemed silly but actually have pretty great qualities (mileage for shoes, showing the entire team at once, public/private profiles, etc...)

+(Nate) - looks dope.
+Thinking of random things to add (potentially): route ran, be able to link vids/images, tag people in logs that links their profile.
+With customized workouts, have spot for split times for each rep and display nicely.
+Add type of run (workout, race, run, etc.) and be able to sort a person's calendar by that type.
+Profile Pictures!
+Be able to view an individual by week (aka not having to click everyday to read log).

 So the basic features of the logging app will incorporate a lot of logarun style plus blog style posts.
   - user profiles
     - private profiles
     - public profiles